sourcemeta/learnjsonschema.com/content/2020-12/meta-data/writeOnly.markdown

 fully evaluating the schema against an instance.
 The only bullet proof method is through annotation collection.

-For example, an instance property might only be read only under certain conditions determined by a dynamic operator like [`anyOf`]({{< ref "2020-12/applicator/anyof" >}}).
+For example, an instance property might only be write only under certain conditions determined by a dynamic operator like [`anyOf`]({{< ref "2020-12/applicator/anyof" >}}).